Akshaykannansk/flicktrack/README.md

     *   **Database Connection String**: Navigate to **Project Settings > Database**.
 Under "Connection string," find the **PostgreSQL connection string**.
 You must add `?pgbouncer=true&connection_limit=1` to the end of the connection string to use Prisma's connection pooling correctly.
     *   **Project URL & Anon Key**: Navigate to **Project Settings > API**.
 Find your Project URL and anon public key.
     *   **TMDB API Key**: You'll also need an API key from The Movie Database (TMDB).
 You can get one from [https://www.themoviedb.org/settings/api](https://www.themoviedb.org/settings/api).
+    *   **JWT Secret**: This is for securing the custom authentication sessions.
+You can generate a strong secret.

     Your `.env` file should look like this: